towry/window-bufstack.nvim/README.md

-# window-bufstack.nvim
+# WIP: window-bufstack.nvim

 [![Integration][integration-badge]][integration-runs]

-Get next visited buf of given window, useful for choose next buf after closing a buf in a window.
+WIP: Get next visited buf of given window, useful for choose next buf after closing a buf in a window.

 ## Using